Keith Gill: Personal life

+Career

 Gill was once a Chartered Financial Analyst (CFA) charterholder, but he no longer appears in the CFAI member directory.
 He was a licensed securities broker registered with the Financial Industry Regulatory Authority (FINRA) from July 2012 with no disclosed regulatory infractions.

 Gill was employed by MassMutual starting in 2019, working as a financial marketer and educator.
-He “helped to create financial education classes that advisors could present to prospective clients”, although he “was not a stock broker, or a financial advisor”, and “did not talk to clients, and did not recommend stocks for them to buy”.
+He "helped to create financial education classes that advisors could present to prospective clients", although he "was not a stock broker, or a financial advisor", and "did not talk to clients, and did not recommend stocks for them to buy".

-As of February 26, 2021, Gill was no longer a registered financial broker; January 28 was his last day of employment with MassMutual, and a FINRA spokeswoman said, "a person’s registration is terminated when he or she is no longer employed by a registered firm."
+As of February 26, 2021, Gill was no longer a registered financial broker; January 28 was his last day of employment with MassMutual, and a FINRA spokeswoman said, "a person's registration is terminated when he or she is no longer employed by a registered firm."
 Between 2010 and 2014 he worked for a family friend at a start-up in New Hampshire, working on a software program to help investors analyze stocks.
 He worked for LexShares until March 2017.
 Gill was employed at MassMutual in April 2019 until his resignation on January 28, 2021.